We have a shop – the Oxford Aikikai logo on a variety of things.

 Welcome to The Oxford Aikikai

-The Oxford University Aikido Club was founded in 1971 and The Oxford City Aikido Club in 1975.
-Together they form The Oxford Aikikai (kai means ‘a society’) and share the same premises at the Oxford University Sports Centre, enjoying superb facilities with a purpose-built dojo (practice room) and permanently laid tatami (practice mats).
+The Oxford University Aikido Club was founded in 1971 and the Oxford City Aikido Club in 1975.
+Together they form the Oxford Aikikai (kai means ‘a society’) and share the same premises at the Oxford University Sports Centre, enjoying superb facilities with a purpose-built dojo (practice room) and permanently laid tatami (practice mats).
 One particular advantage of this arrangement is that practice can continue throughout the University vacations.

-As a member of the British Aikido Federation (BAF) we follow a traditional approach to Aikido training.
-Members are encouraged to attend regular courses with senior B.A.F. instructors, which are held throughout the year.
+As a member of the British Aikido Federation (BAF), we follow a traditional approach to Aikido training.
+Members are encouraged to attend regular courses with senior BAF instructors, which are held throughout the year.

-|Monday||18:30 – 20:00||Beginners|
+|Monday||18:30 – 20:00||Focus on beginners|

-|Tuesday||19:30 – 21:00||Please enquire before attending|
+|Tuesday||19:30 – 21:00||Please contact instructors|

 Aikikai Aikido (‘Traditional Aikido’)

 A variety of Aikido ‘styles’ have developed over the years, but the Aikido of the Aikikai Foundation remains the orthodox Aikido as conceived by the Founder of Aikido, Morihei Ueshiba (O-sensei).
 It is a weapon-less system designed solely for self-defence.
 As a discipline for self-improvement, it is essentially non-violent and non-competitive.

 This is the Aikido taught and practiced by the Oxford Aikikai.